CYBAVO/android_wallet_sdk_sample/docs/sdk_guideline.md

                                        Callback<ChangePinCodeResult> callback);
 ```

-## Reset PIN code
+## Reset PIN code - with Security Question

-- There are 2 ways to reset PIN code: by answering security questions or reset from the admin panel.
+- There are 2 ways to reset PIN code, one is by answering security questions

-### Reset PIN code - with Security Question

-  0. Before that, the user have to set the answers of security questions
+  1. Before that, the user have to set the answers of security questions.
   ```java
   public abstract void setupBackupChallenge(PinSecret pinSecret,
                                                 BackupChallenge challenge1, BackupChallenge challenge2, BackupChallenge challenge3,